Overview

 When to upload to My Health Record

-When and what a registered healthcare provider organisation uploads to My Health Record should be guided by whether that information benefits other healthcare providers, the patient, and those involved in their shared care, such as any representatives they may have.
+When and what a registered healthcare provider organisation uploads to My Health Record should be guided by whether that information benefits other healthcare providers, the patient and those involved in their shared care, such as any representatives they may have.

 Healthcare provider organisations are under no legal obligation to upload clinical information to My Health Record with every interaction.
 However, an organisation may impose a policy around when staff upload to the system.

-The healthcare provider organisation must comply if a patient requests that information not be uploaded to their My Health Record.
-If a patient requests this, the healthcare provider organisation should inform the patient that Medicare information relating to the clinical encounter may be visible in their My Health Record, so the patient will have to remove or manage access to that information themselves through the National Consumer Portal.
+The healthcare provider organisation must comply if a patient requests that information not be uploaded to My Health Record.
+If a patient requests this, the healthcare provider organisation should inform the patient that Medicare information relating to the clinical encounter may be visible in My Health Record, so the patient will have to remove or manage access to that information themselves through the National Consumer Portal.
 This is particularly relevant where the information may be regarded as sensitive.

-Staff must ensure they are familiar with the process for preventing an upload of information to My Health Record, should the patient request that it not be uploaded or if there is a State or Territory law requiring consent that and consent has not been obtained.
+Staff must ensure they are familiar with the process for preventing an upload of information to My Health Record, should the patient request that it not be uploaded or if there is a state or territory law requiring consent and that consent has not been obtained.

 Access controls